HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/enablingadb.md

 ### List available views

 To list the views available through this scope, run the following command.
-Find the applicable Request URL from the OpenAPI Specification document.Execute.
-For `GET` request, body is not needed.
+Find the applicable Request URL from the OpenAPI Specification document.
+Execute.
+For `GET` request, body isn't needed.

 ![ListViews](../../assets/images/listviews.png)